 THIS IS A BIG PROBLEM.

 Loan officers don’t want you to know that they do not know how to maximize or even your FICO Scores.
 They could tell you the moon is green, but you have no one there to compare their information with knowledgeable answers to make sure what they are telling you is correct.
 For example, ask ten loan officers the same credit score question and you get ten entirely different answers.
 Loan officers are just don’t have the expertise to help you and this costs you lots of money.

 I hear this one all the time.
 “My loan officer knows about credit scores!”
 I see these loan officers in court as “so-called” credit experts.
 I have not seen one make it with any credibility.
 They absolutely get run over from an aggressive attorney.
 They end up costing their clients.

-Need additional insight, we did a survey of loan officers and asked them the following questions on credit scores that impact you:
+Need additional insight, we did a survey of loan officers and asked them the following questions:

 A mortgage (credit report request) inquiry is different than a regular hard inquiry that both lower credit scores.
 A home buyer can have his / her credit report pulled by multiple mortgage lenders within how many days in order to have all mortgage inquiries count as only one hard inquiry with the (mortgage) Classic FICO® credit scores?